Judge looms; Verlander, Turner deals heat up winter meetings - WHIZ News

 Judge is a free agent after setting an American League record with 62 homers, powering the Yankees to the AL East title.
 He also tied for the major league lead with 131 RBIs and just missed a Triple Crown with a .311 batting average.

-Yankees general manager Brian Cashman, fresh off getting a new four-year contract, said he spoke with Judge’s agent on Monday.
+Yankees general manager Brian Cashman, fresh off getting a new four-year contract, said he spoke with one of Judge’s agents on Monday.

 “We are in active conversations,” Cashman said.
 “Certainly we’d love to land the plane favorably here in New York in the Bronx.
 But we’re not flying the plane.
 And so we’ll wait, we’ll wait for this process to play out.”